ansible/ansible/docsite/latest/rst/intro_configuration.rst

    action_plugins = /usr/share/ansible_plugins/action_plugins

 Most users will not need to use this feature.
-See `developing_plugins` for more details
+See :doc:`developing_plugins` for more details

 connection_plugins
 ==================